 Deactivating and reactivating your goals allows you to stay focused.
 When faced with long study hours, it is best to impose small breaks between studies.
 Small mental breaks will actually help you stay focused on your task.

 Breaks can be anything from going for a short walk, letting yourself daydream, or watching something you like.
 The point is to disengage from what you were doing.
 By breaking up your concentration, you’ll give your brain a chance to recharge so you can return to what you were doing refreshed.

-I hope the above points will help in improving your focus and concentration in JEE/NEET preparation.
+I hope the above points will help in improving your concentration in JEE/NEET preparation.